CogNosco Lab

 1

-AI Psychometrics and Machine Psychology
+Machine Psychology

 Artificial Intelligence (AI) is a quickly rising field at the interface of cognitive science and computer science.
 AI Psychometrics adopts AI for detecting the presence of psychological constructs in situations where standard psychometric scales could not be administered, e.g. in social media texts, suicide letters or when simply recalling emotional states.